John of Gaunt: First Campaign in France

-Because of his rank, John of Gaunt was one of England's principal military commanders in the 1370s and 1380s, though his enterprises were never rewarded with the kind of dazzling success that had made his elder brother Edward the Black Prince such a charismatic war leader.
+Because of his rank, John of Gaunt was one of England's principal military commanders in the 1370s and 1380s, though he did not have the kind of success that had made his elder brother Edward the Black Prince such a charismatic war leader.

 On the resumption of war with France in 1369, John was sent to Calais with Humphrey de Bohun, Earl of Hereford, and a small English army with which he raided into northern France.
 On 23 August, he was confronted by a much larger French army under Philip the Bold, Duke of Burgundy.
 Exercising his first command, John dared not attack such a superior force and the two armies faced each other across a marsh for several weeks until the English were reinforced by the Thomas de Beauchamp, Earl of Warwick, at which the French withdrew without offering battle.
 John and Warwick then decided to strike Harfleur, the base of the French fleet on the Seine.
 Further reinforced by German mercenaries, they marched on Harfleur, but were delayed by French guerilla operations while the town prepared for a siege.
 John invested the town for four days in October, but he was losing so many men to dysentery and bubonic plague that he decided to abandon the siege and return to Calais.
 During this retreat, the army had to fight its way across the Somme at the ford of Blanchetaque against a French army led by Hugh de Châtillon, who was captured and sold to Edward III.
 By the middle of November, the survivors of the sickly army returned to Calais, where the Earl of Warwick died of the plague.
 Though it seemed an inglorious conclusion to the campaign, John had forced the French king, Charles V, to abandon his plans to invade England that autumn.